katademy-decks/kubernetes/README.md

 <b>kubernetes shell, ps1, log, data-stack-clic-shell</b>
 </summary>
-kube-ps1 -&nbsp;&nbsp;If you use the&nbsp;bash&nbsp;or&nbsp;zsh&nbsp;shells, there’s a little&nbsp;utility&nbsp;that will add the current Kubernetes context to your prompt.
->kube-shell -- provides a pop-up menu of possible completions for each command
->Click - A more sophisticated Kubernetes terminal experience is provided by&nbsp;Click.>kubed-sh --&nbsp;&nbsp;pull and run the necessary containers to execute JavaScript, Ruby, or Python programs on your current cluster.&nbsp;
+kube-ps1 -&nbsp;&nbsp;If you use the&nbsp;bash&nbsp;or&nbsp;zsh&nbsp;shells, there’s a little&nbsp;utility&nbsp;that will add the current Kubernetes context to your prompt. kube-shell -- provides a pop-up menu of possible completions for each command Click - A more sophisticated Kubernetes terminal experience is provided by&nbsp;Click.kubed-sh --&nbsp;&nbsp;pull and run the necessary containers to execute JavaScript, Ruby, or Python programs on your current cluster.&nbsp;
->Stern -- log tool,&nbsp;Stern tails the logs from all Pods matching a regular expression (for example&nbsp;demo.*).
+Stern -- log tool,&nbsp;Stern tails the logs from all Pods matching a regular expression (for example&nbsp;demo.*).
 If there are multiple containers within the Pod, Stern will show you log messages from each, prefixed by its name.&nbsp;
 </details>

 <details>
 <summary>
 <b>Resources allowed during exam</b>
 </summary>
-* https://kubernetes.io/docs/ and its subdomain>*&nbsp;https://github.com/kubernetes/>*&nbsp;https://kubernetes.io/blog/
+* https://kubernetes.io/docs/ and its subdomain*&nbsp;https://github.com/kubernetes/*&nbsp;https://kubernetes.io/blog/
 </details>

 <details>